ManaliPatel/CRUD-MERN-sample-app-2/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## CRUD-MERN-sample-app-2

+- Followed this video for this project: https://www.youtube.com/watch?v=7CqJlxBYj-M
+- Express and MongoDB as backend and React as frontend.
+- I wrote cypress tests and Jest tests afterwards.

 ## Installed libraries:

-nodemon : monitor any changes in your code and automatically restarts \n dotenv : loads environment variable from a `.env` file into `process.env`. \n express : web application framework for node \n mongoDB Atlas: allows you to host and see MongoDB database \n
+- nodemon : monitor any changes in your code and automatically restarts
+- dotenv : loads environment variable from a `.env` file into `process.env`.
+- express : web application framework for node
+- mongoDB Atlas: allows you to host and see MongoDB database
-axios: allows you to create HTTP request and send it from frontend to backend \n
+- axios: allows you to create HTTP request and send it from frontend to backend

 ## to start localhost